 - Chew a regular-strength aspirin.
 Aspirin reduces blood clotting, which can help blood flow through a narrowed artery that's caused a heart attack.
 However, don't take aspirin if you are allergic to aspirin, have bleeding problems or take another blood-thinning medication, or if your doctor previously told you not to do so.

 - Take nitroglycerin, if prescribed.
 If you think you're having a heart attack and your doctor has previously prescribed nitroglycerin for you, take it as directed.
 Don't take anyone else's nitroglycerin.

 - Begin CPR on the person having a heart attack, if directed.
 If the person suspected of having a heart attack is unconscious, a 911 dispatcher or another emergency medical specialist may advise you to begin cardiopulmonary resuscitation (CPR).
-Even if you're not trained, a dispatcher can instruct you in CPR until help arrives.
-If help from a 911 dispatcher or emergency medical specialist is unavailable, begin CPR.
-If you don't know CPR, begin pushing hard and fast on the person's chest over the heart — about 100 compressions a minute.
+If you haven't received CPR training, doctors recommend skipping mouth-to-mouth rescue breathing and performing only chest compressions (about 100 a minute).
+The dispatcher can instruct you in the proper procedures until help arrives.

-Angina is a type of chest pain or discomfort caused by reduced blood flow to your heart muscle.
+Angina is chest pain or discomfort caused by reduced blood flow to your heart muscle.
+Typically the term "angina" is used when you've already been given the diagnosis of heart disease related to atherosclerosis.
 Angina may be stable or unstable: